Graco Nautilus 65 LX Review

-This product earned above average for quality, which is the best score the Graco earned in any metric.
-This product has the appearance of a high-quality seat, but when you look deeper it starts to lose some of its luster.
-The shell is not fully contained and there are open parts that could collect grime or wear on the vehicle seat.
-The fabric looks nice but feels cheap compared to the competition and there isn't much padding for comfort.
-On the upside, we didn't see any defects on our product or inconsistencies like poor stitching or loose connections.
+This product earned above-average quality, which is the best score Graco earned in any metric.
+This product has the appearance of a high-quality seat, but when you look deeper, it starts to lose some of its luster.
+The shell is not fully contained, and there are open parts that could collect grime or wear on the vehicle seat.
+The fabric looks nice but feels cheap compared to the competition, and there isn't much padding for comfort.
+On the upside, we didn't see any defects in our product or inconsistencies like poor stitching or loose connections.